engl5674/engl5674s18/_projects/p4-rhet-exp-paper.md

 - Construct and refine a rhetorical research problem.
 - Construct and refine a preliminary methodology to study it / make sense of it.

+## Project Notes Derived from Class Discussions

+Regarding historicizing work, we discussed myriad ways that this work could manifest in your paper:

+- Problem construction: Could help you frame the broader "so what?" that your work addresses.
+- Material for your literature review: Who are you conversing with and how they theorize this problem, issue, concept, thing/event?
+- Historicize scientific activity or technical procedure could challenge RST focus on rhetoric as merely discursive.
+In this, historicizing becomes direct object of study.

 ## Rubric

 <ul>